Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 Instructions modal button opens and closes as expected.
 Both Power and Start buttons needed to start game.
 Counter incrementing by 1.
+Game currently not running beyond level 2.
+Play and check functions need to be looked at again.

 ## Deployment